 The thought which usually stays with me after I finish her book is… ‘Wow!!
 This lady has wit in the true sense’.
 I love her writing style but I love her wittiness more.
 The way she spreads out her scene in front of the readers with the description and the dialogues and gestures is so relatable and realistic.
-As you engage your mind with the image of the scene… and lo pops the humour.
+As you focus your mind and get engaged with the image of the scene… there pops the humour.

 Title: I Owe You One